Here’s a general rule of thumb we’re sure you’ve heard before: the smarter you train, the bigger you’ll get. But what does that exactly mean?

 That being said, most trainers advise lifters to discover which stance works best for them by employing the good old trial-and-error method.
 While it’s true that a tall lifter should go for the sumo-style, this position can also be less powerful because the greater distance between the feet and the rest of the body leads decreases the lifter’s ability to generate force.
 Therefore, don’t be afraid to experiment with different positions and stances until you find your own sweet spot.

-#3.
-Hit your quads with the low bar squat
+3. Work your quads with the low bar squat

 Some people think that since performing a low bar squat simply means moving the bar 2-3 inches farther down your back, its effects don’t differ much from those of a high bar squat, but that’s not the case.
 Mechanically speaking, the high bar squat recruits a greater percentage of the quads vs. the hamstrings, but low bar squats typically get more love because most bodybuilders can squat 5-10% more weight when they position the bar lower.

 So even though theoretically the high bar squat hits your quads better, the low bar position allows for a greater load placement on the quad muscles and therefore results with more overall quad muscle recruitment than the high bar position.
 However, safety should always come first so stick with the variant that allows you to complete the lift with most weight but keeps the risk of injury minimal.

-#4.
-Proper foot placement is the key to building huge calves
+4. Proper foot placement is the key to building huge calves

 For example, based on collective experience as well the rules of biomechanics, it’s true that having your feet pointed straight ahead will train the inner and outer heads of your calves almost equally, turning the feet out will place more emphasis on the inner heads, and finally turning the feet in will shift the focus to the outer heads.
 However, this notion hasn’t been studied well enough for us to take it without a grain of salt.
 In addition, you don’t have to turn your feet in or out more than an inch to get those different benefits.

 It’s also important to note that a seated calf raise will allow for a greater soleus (the part of the calf positioned on the back of the lower leg) activation, while a standing calf raise places more focus on the gastrocnemius muscle.
 Also, a common reason for slow calf development is overtraining or using too much weight.
 Consider that 80% of the muscle fibers in the soleus are slow-twitch and have a slow contraction velocity and low tension capacity so it’s not the brightest idea to go heavy when training them.